Granite worktops – how are they made?

 Although the ‘main’ cutting will be done at the mine, much will need to be done by the vendor’s experts as per the customer’s bespoke design wishes.
 For example, the client may want rounded edges, splash-backs or perhaps a breakfast bar.

 In order to work out where the joints and cut-outs (spaces for the sink, taps, hob and possibly drainer grooves) might go, also to configure whether a large slab of granite can physically fit into a kitchen, a real-size template will be created by a professional ‘templater’.
 This measures the surface to be covered with granite and ensures that cupboards or units are sufficiently weight-bearing.
 The finished, signed-off template represents the proposed design and from this, the granite can be fabricated accordingly, using state-of-the-art machinery.

 Granite kitchen worktops can be fabricated in a variety of finishes, each of which is achieved using different-textured diamond pads.
 The most common finish is a high shine, for which the finest pads will be used.
 That said, many people like a ‘honed’ finish, one which is matte and smooth, while others might opt for something a little more unusual, such as sand-blasting, for a ‘raw’ look.

 After this, the granite will receive its first coat of sealant, which increases its resistance to liquids, acids, heat and other marks.

-Fitting, surprisingly, does not take that long – usually no more than four hours.
+Fitting, surprisingly, does not take that long – usually any more than four hours.
 The granite is effectively put into place using its own weight, levelled with silicone beads, then chemically set in place.
-A second coat of dry sealant will then be applied, for additional protection.
+The second coat of dry sealant will then be applied, for additional protection.